Demitsi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-It is a function which checks for a digit between (0 through 9)
+It is a function which multiplies two integers